naveen-pulivarti/Plant_Disease_Detection_using_Convolutional_Neural_Networks-/README.md

 - **Dataset:** New Plant Diseases Dataset from Kaggle

 ## Deliverables
-1. Streamlit Application: A web application for plant disease detection from uploaded leaf images.
+1. Streamlit Application
-2. Codebase: Well-documented Python scripts for the CNN model, image preprocessing, and Streamlit interface.
+2. Well-documented Python codebase
-3. Trained Models: CNN models trained to classify plant diseases, including any pre-trained or fine-tuned models.
+3. Trained CNN models
-4. Project Report: A comprehensive document covering the system’s design, implementation details, model performance, and user feedback.
+4. Comprehensive project report
-5. User Guide: Instructions for setting up and using the application.
+5. User guide for application setup and usage

 ## Project Guidelines
-- **Independent Work:** Completed all project components independently, demonstrating proficiency in CNNs, image processing, and web application development.
+- **Independent Work:** Complete all components independently to demonstrate proficiency in CNNs, image processing, and web development.
-- **Final Presentation:** Presented the application to faculty, showcasing its functionality, the CNN model’s performance, and any challenges faced during development.
+- **Final Presentation:** Present the application and its functionality to faculty.

-This project provides a valuable opportunity to apply CNN techniques to a real-world problem, offering practical benefits in the agricultural sector through automated plant disease detection.
+This project offers a valuable opportunity to apply CNN techniques to automate plant disease detection, providing practical benefits in agriculture.